Course Descriptions

 Advanced Clinical Practicum - LAWS 7019

-Enables a clinical student an optional 1-3 credits to complete advanced legal work in the Clinical Education Program.
+Enables a clinical student an optional 1-5 credits to complete advanced legal work in the Clinical Education Program.
 A student may participate in an advanced clinical practicum in connection with any existing clinical offering that the student already has successfully completed.
 A student must have the permission of the appropriate clinical faculty member, and must complete all of the advanced legal work under that faculty member's supervision.
 For each credit taken, a clinical student must complete a minimum of 50 hours of legal work, all of which shall be graded pass/graded.
-A clinical student may complete 1-3 credits of work over the course of no more than two semesters.
-A clinical student may earn no more than 3 credits total over the student's law school career.
+A clinical student may complete 1-5 credits of work over the course of no more than three semesters.
+A clinical student may earn no more than 5 credits total over the student's law school career.
+1-5 credits, pass-graded.

 Advanced Deals Lab: Advanced Real Estate Transactions - LAWS 7004

-Using documents from actual real estate transactions, this course will focus on the drafting and negotiation skills required for the successful practice of real estate transactions law.
-Students will negotiate and draft actual real estate transaction documents.
-Prerequisite: Real Estate Transactions
+Using documents from actual real estate transactions, this course will focus on the drafting and negotiation skills required for the successful practice of real estate transaction law.
+Students will negotiate and draft actual real estate transactional documents.
+Requies prereq of LAWS 6004.
+3 credits, letter graded.

 Advanced Environmental Law: Air Pollution - LAWS 7512

-Provides an in-depth examination of efforts to regulate air pollution in the United States under the Clean Air Act.
-Covers key provisions of the Act, the basic approach of cooperative federalism, the role of science and risk assessment in establishing health-based standards, the implications of instrument choice and regulatory design on innovation and economic growth, the development of 'first generation' climate policies under the act, and new approaches to compliance and enforcement.
+Provides an examination of efforts to regulate air pollution in the United States under the Clean Air Act.
+Covers key provisions, basic approach of cooperative federalism, role of science and risk assessment establishing health-based standards, implications of instrument choice and regulatory design on innovation and economic growth, development of 'first generation' climate policies, and new approaches to compliance and enforcement.
+2 credits, letter graded.

 Advanced Evidence: Forensic Science and the Criminal Courts - LAWS 7333